ABOUT THE CHIEF BREWING OFFICER

 YOUR SUPPORT MATTERS

-We are so grateful for every dollar that goes towards bring Cultured Kombucha to market.
+We are so grateful for every dollar that goes towards relaunching Cultured Kombucha.
 In a consumer society, your dollar is your voice so every coin that goes towards this mission speaks volumes.
-Every single one of those dollars is put to hard work in the following ways:
+Our new operating funds upon relaunch will go toward:

 OTHER FORMS OF GENEROSITY